tpaau-17DB/glitch-effect/README.md

 ---

-Then, make sure that `glitch` has been installed correctly:
+After the installation, verify that `glitch` is now available for use.:
 ```
 glitch --version
 ```